jacobian/djangobook.com/chapter02.rst

 some members of the Django team run production sites on development version, so they have an incentive to keep it stable.

-To grab the latest Django trunk, follow these steps:
+To grab the latest Django, follow these steps:

 #.
 Make sure you have Git installed.
 You can get the
    software free from http://git-scm.com/, and you can find